One thing I was a little worried about when planning my Bora Bora trip was that it might be a bit boring.

 There are definitely some downsides to Bora Bora and some things that are certainly missing.

-For example, shopping is pretty limited in Bora Bora.
-If anything you can visit a local market or a craft store and buy yourself a Tahitian pearl necklace to take home as a souvenir but that’s about it.
+For example, I found that shopping is pretty limited in Bora Bora.
+I found some local markets and bought a Tahitian pearl necklace to take home with me as a souvenir but that’s about it.

-You’ll find no large stores or shopping malls here.
+You’ll find no large stores or fancy shopping malls here.

 Additionally, Bora Bora has very limited nightlife.
 If you’re looking to party until the early hours then you’re probably not going to like Bora Bora.